IshmaelRogers/RobotKinematics/MSR.md

 1. Serve as CTO for new tech start ups
 2. MD/PhD
 3. Develop the next generation of prosthetics
-4. CEO of a Flying Vehicle company.
+4. CEO of a Flying Vehicle company

 What skills or abilities do you hope to strengthen in the program?